ProjectBethesda/ProjectBethesda-ResearchClassificationModel/README.md

 # Project Bethesda: Research Classification Model

 Classifcation model to identify the research phase of a Pubmed article from Medline Metadata.
-To reproduce the results below using Azure ML **See [Methods]** (https://github.com/ProjectBethesda/ProjectBethesda-ResearchClassificationModel/blob/master/Methods.md)
+To reproduce the results below using Azure ML See: [Methods] (https://github.com/ProjectBethesda/ProjectBethesda-ResearchClassificationModel/blob/master/Methods.md)

 ##Contents##
   1. **Classification Methodology**